In This Article

 - By Bus: Greyhound and other intercity bus services operate routes connecting Albany to surrounding cities.

-Where to Stay in Albany, GA
+Where I like to stay in Albany, GA

 - Courtyard by Marriott Albany – Modern rooms with a bistro, fitness center, and easy access to shopping and dining.